 As South Asians, we have a duty to address and fight anti-Blackness on both systemic and interpersonal levels.
 If we don’t, we are willing participants in anti-Black racism.
-Below are some tools and resources to continue to learn about and move into action around solidarity:
+In addition to our hub of resources for combatting anti-Black racism, below are some tools and guidelines to continue to learn about and move into action around solidarity:

 1) Follow the guidelines made by Black leaders that outline Black communities’ needs.

 The Movement for Black Lives has identified steps people can take to show up for Black communities.
 Given the range of health and security concerns right now, their website breaks down actions you can take by level of risk (high, medium, and low).
 Check out the recording of their Black National Convention for more information on how you can contribute to the movement in November.